 - When Continue to next page is chosen for specific answers to branching questions

 After setting up your form, start the AppSheet add-on and click Prepare.
 The AppSheet add-on creates page header columns in your response spreadsheet to represent each page break and automatically converts the form's "go-to-page" navigation into AppSheet's

 Show_If expression model.
 The page header columns appear in AppSheet as Show type columns, meaning they affect the visual presentation of forms.
 The settings for these columns specifies the Category as

 Page_Header.
-You can examine the column structure in the Data > Columns pane.
+You can examine the column structure.

 Most forms can now be correctly converted to AppSheet apps automatically, but there are two main limitations: